Poor eyesight is a common problem in our world. It is of two types–

 - TV should be watched from at least ten feet away — not too near and not too far.

 - Proper light is another factor in eye health, Avoid reading or working in either dim light or in bright sunlight.

 There are various methods in Ayurveda to improve eyesight-

 - Yoga asana

 - Deep Meditation

-Our eyes require balanced diet, multiple nutrients to function properly.
+Our eyes require a balanced diet, and multiple nutrients to function properly.

 Start with these:

-- Vitamins A, C, E, and minerals like copper and zinc are essential for eyesight.
+- Vitamins A, C, and E, and minerals like copper and zinc are essential for eyesight.

 - Antioxidants, including beta-carotene, lutein, and zeaxanthin, protect the macula from sun damage.
 You can get these antioxidants from dark green leaves, egg yolks, yellow peppers, pumpkin, sweet potatoes, and carrots.